2014 Robert Morris Colonials football team

 The 2014 Robert Morris Colonials football team represented Robert Morris University in the 2014 NCAA Division I FCS football season.
 They were led by first-year head coach John Banaszak and played their home games at Joe Walton Stadium.
 They were a member of the Northeast Conference.
 They finished the season 1–10, 1–5 in NEC play to finish in sixth place.

+Banaszak took over as head coach following the retirement of Joe Walton the previous season.